TheMushrunt/Sonic-3-AIR-with-Extra-Mushrooms/README.md

 ## Looking to help out?
 Contact me directly if you want, I'm very open to this kind of stuff.
 Just know that I won't exactly accept *suggestions* for the mod, rather any fixes, refinements and additions people would like me to include.

+## Extra Slots
+Extra Mushrooms has "framework" to add support Extra Slot Characters without much of an issue.
+A tutorial was created by myself to assist others in the process.
+It can be found [here.](https://cdn.discordapp.com/attachments/1043403130857062422/1081044498454413382/ExtraMushrooms_ExtraSlot_Tutorial.txt)

 ## Other things of note
 Stuff doesn't work correctly with certain mods.
 (Exceptions can be seen in scripts, since I either like the mod or it's popular enough for me to add support.)
 I'm not planning to fix issues related to any other mods unless it's extremely notable and is *worth* fixing.